Generated result

 Source

-The sender, platform, publication, list, or referrer associated with the click.
+The sender, platform, publication, list, or referrer associated with a click.

 Medium

-The channel type, such as email, paid search, paid social, display, referral, or SMS.
+The channel type, such as email, paid search, paid social, display, referral, affiliate, SMS, or push.

 Campaign

-The named marketing effort or promotion that should group related clicks.
+The named promotion, launch, or marketing effort that should group related clicks.

 Source platform